apache/cloudstack-documentation/source/adminguide/reliability.rst

 When an agent gets a host and algorithm combination, the host specific background check interval is also sent and is dynamically reconfigured in the background task without need to restart agents.

-Note: The 'static' and 'roundrobin' algorithms, strictly checks for the order as expected by them, however, the 'shuffle' algorithm just checks for content and not the order of the comma separate management server host addresses.

 To make things more clear, consider this example:
 Suppose an environment which has 3 management servers: A, B and C and